omriiii/Markup-Standard-Style/README.md

 ```

-## Indenting Exceptions (both HTML and CSS/SASS)
+## Indenting Exceptions (both HTML5 and CSS3/SASS)
-* (HTML) You can pass up indenting for headers if the length of the content is relatively short.
+* (HTML5) You can pass up indenting for headers if the length of the content is relatively short.
-* (CSS/SASS) You can pass up indenting if you're defining only one property in a series of related elements.
+* (CSS3/SASS) You can pass up indenting if you're defining only one property in a series of related elements.

 ##### HTML Formatting Rules
 ```